 SCARLET WILCOCK

-Dr Scarlet Wilcock is an Associate Investigator at the University of Sydney node of the ARC Centre of Excellence for Automated Decision-Making & Society (ADM+S).
+Dr Scarlet Wilcock is an Associate Investigator at the UNSW node of the ARC Centre of Excellence for Automated Decision-Making & Society (ADM+S).

-Scarlet is a critical socio-legal researcher based at the University of Sydney School of Law.
-Her research focuses on the relationship between new technologies and social services law and administration.
+Scarlet is a critical socio-legal researcher based at the UNSW Faculty of Law & Justice.
+Her research examines the relationship between new technologies and social services law, policy and administration, particularly in the social security system.
 She uses critical approaches and empirical research methods to study the ways that new technologies reinforce, shape and/or transform the architecture, aims and outcomes of welfare payment delivery and how these changes affect welfare recipients and public commitments to welfare provision.

 BOOK RELEASE